Skip to main content

 Mufete

-Traditional fish dish from Luanda featuring grilled fish served with sweet potato, cassava, plantains, and a special sauce made with onions, tomatoes, vinegar, and palm oil.
+A Luanda classic: grilled fish plated with sweet potato, cassava, and plantains, finished with a sauce of onions, tomatoes, vinegar, and palm oil.

 Cabidela